 The syslog-ng utility may cause high CPU utilization, resulting in a watchdog timeout and system reboot.

 This issue occurs when the following conditions are met:

 If there is a disruption in the communication with the remote syslog server, the syslog-ng utility will not attempt to re-establish the connection until the syslog-ng service is restarted.

 The system may crash and traffic through the BIG-IP system may be disrupted.

-As a result of this issue, you may encounter the following symptoms:
+As a result of this issue, you may encounter one or more of the following symptoms:

 ps aux | grep syslog-ngFor example: